 § 663.944 Will an immediate termination appeal adversely affect the Tribe's rights in other self-governance negotiations?

 No. A pending appeal will not adversely affect or prevent the negotiation or award of another compact, funding agreement, or construction project or program agreement.

+EQUAL ACCESS TO JUSTICE ACT FEES

+§ ###.2040 Does the Equal Access to Justice Act (EAJA) apply to appeals under this subpart?

+Yes, EAJA claims against the Department will be heard pursuant to § ###.####